-The entire scaled dataset generated from 131 samples was randomly splitted into a training set (n=104) and a testing set (n=27) in a stratified fashion (80:20).
+The scaled dataset was randomly splitted into a training set (sample number: 104) and a testing set (sample number: 27) in a stratified fashion (80:20).

 The ReliefF algorithm was applied only to the training set.
-Following this, a 10-fold grid-search cross-validation33 was conducted and the mean cross-validation accuracy was reported as the metric of selecting optimal classifiers.
+Following this, a 10-fold grid-search cross-validation33 was conducted and optimal classifiers were selected based on the mean cross-validation accuracy.
 Forward selection34 was conducted to select pre-ranked features, and stopped when the adding of features made no contribution to the improvement of the prediction accuracy.
 Meanwhile, all possible combinations of hyperparametes were tested.

-The optimal classifiers generated were independently validated on the testing set, and the prediction accuracy was reported.
+The optimal classifiers were independently validated on the testing set, and the prediction accuracy was evaluated.

 All data analysis were carried out by R (R Core Team, 2019), RStudio (v3.5.1, Boston, MA, USA) and Python (v3.7, Python Core Team) with additional packages: dplyr (R)35, factoextra (R)36, FSelector (R)36, sklearn (Python)37, skrebate (Python)38, numpy (Python)39 and pandas (Python)40 .